CircuitSetup/Remote/README.md

 - "key1.mp3", "key2.mp3", "key3.mp3", "key4.mp3", "key5.mp3", "key6.mp3", "key7.mp3", "key9.mp3": Will be played upon pressing the respective [button](#user-buttons), or - with the exceptions of "key2" and "key5" - by typing 700x on the [TCD's keypad](#tcd-remote-command-reference) (connected through BTTFN).
 - "key1l.mp3", "key2l.mp3", "key3l.mp3", "key4l.mp3", "key5l.mp3", "key6l.mp3", "key7l.mp3", "key9l.mp3": Will be played upon long-pressing the respective [button](#user-buttons).
 Naturally, this only works for momentary buttons, not maintained switches.

-> The seemingly odd numbering for keyX files is because of synchronicity with other props, especially the TCD and its keymap where the MusicPlayer occupies keys 2, 5, 8.
+> The seemingly odd numbering for keyX files is because of synchronicity with other props, especially the TCD and its keymap where the Music Player occupies keys 2, 5, 8.
 Since there are more buttons for sound than keys, 2 and 5 are used but 8 is skipped.

 Those files are not provided here.
 You can use any mp3, with a bitrate of 128kpbs or less.